-Map 21 - HIM15 - Walking and Cycling Routes: Circular Routes Further or The lines indicating "aspirational routes" show one of several possible alignments and are not to be construed as representing a preferred route.
-The alignment of specific routes will be developed with the land owners concerned.
-Longfields Mill Lane Cottenham Road Histon Impingto IMPINGTON Impington 12 Girton King's Hedges Aspirational routes Public Rights of Way Bridleway Existing routes Byway 250 500 750 m Footpath
+Map 19: HIM14 - Walking and Cycling Routes: Radial Routes The lines indicating "aspirational routes" show one of several Further or Farm Field possible alignments and are not to be construed as representing a preferred route.
+The alignment of specific routes will be developed with the land owners concerned. rs_Wild HISTON Histon Impington 1PINGTON Sch.
+Sch.
+Impington Farm 12 Girton King's Hedges Aspirational routes Public Rights of Way Bridleway Existing routes Byway 750 m Hote 250 500 Footpath Restricted Byway

-$\hbox{@}$ Crown copyright and database rights 2019 Ordnance Survey licence 100506175.
+© Crown copyright and database rights 2019 Ordnance Survey licence 100506175.